satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

 ## 🌐 Multi-Cloud

-### 9. How would you design a multi-cloud strategy for high availability?
+### Designing Multi-Cloud Strategies for High Availability

 **Answer:**
 - Use cloud-agnostic tools like Terraform for IaC, Kubernetes for orchestration across clouds, and DNS-based failover.